astrolabsoftware/fink-broker/docs/user_guide/streaming-out.md

 This starts a Spark streaming process that reads the Kafka messages published by the above distribution service, decodes them and print the resulting DataFrame on console.

+## Filtering alerts before distribution
+It is expensive (resource-wise) to redistribute the whole stream of alerts received from telescopes.
+Hence Fink adds value to the alerts and distribute a filtered stream of alerts. <br>
+Simple rules based on key-value can be defined using an xml file.
+See `conf/distribution-rules.xml` for more details.
+These rules are applied to obtain a filtered stream which is then distributed on the Kafka topic `fink_outstream`.